vechain/thor/README.md

 ---

 ## Getting Started

-VechainThor is the layer 1 blockchain, compatible with Ethereum's ecosystem,which powers the vechain ecosystem.
+VechainThor is the layer 1 blockchain, highly compatible with Ethereum's ecosystem,which powers the vechain ecosystem.
 VechainThor is a public blockchain that is designed for mass adoption of blockchain technology by enterprise users of all sizes and is intended to serve as a foundation for a sustainable and scalable enterprise blockchain ecosystem.

 ___